vincios/azienda-gallo/README.md

         $ docker compose up
         ```

-    2. When you see `Starting homeassistant...`, open the browser at the url
+    2. When you see `Starting homeassistant`, open the browser at the url

         ```
         http://<YOUR_HOST_LOCAL_IP>:8123